Navisino/alx-pre_course/0x01-git/README.md

-I have updated the directory
+I have edited the directory
+I did it a few moments ago